Select Department

 The list goes on

-But again, Audacity gives you a lot of toys to play with.
-But don’t think you need to apply all of them, every single time.
+Audacity gives you a lot of toys to play with but don’t think that you need to apply all of them, every single time.
 You have to find the balance between fine-tuning your podcast and overdoing it!

 1. Make sure you’re happy with your finished product.